Yokuts: Contemporary tribes

 The contemporary Wukchumni and Choinumni communities do not yet have federal recognition.

 As of the 2010 census there are a total of 6,273 people who identify as Yokuts.
-Many of them live on reservations that have casinos, these casinos have been essential to providing the Yokuts with jobs, money. and healthcare.
+Many of them live on reservations that have casinos, these casinos have been essential to providing the Yokuts with jobs, money, and healthcare.

 Trading routes

 The Yokuts tribe of California are known to have engaged in trading with other California tribes of Native Americans in the United States including coastal peoples like, for example, the Chumash tribe of the Central California coast, and they are known to have traded plant and animal products.

 Other items part of Yokuts trade included salts, soap stones, and obsidian.
 They used marine shells as a form of money showing they had a functional monetary system in place.

 Internal conflicts within the Chukchansi tribe near Yosemite

-On April 5, 2015, it was reported that members of the Chukchansi tribe near Yosemite have been disenrolling other members from the tribe for decades, so that the tribe's casino profits go to fewer people.
+On April 5, 2015, it was reported that members of the Chukchansi tribe near Yosemite had been disenrolling other members from the tribe for decades, so that the tribe's casino profits would go to fewer people.
 In the autumn of 2014, several disenrolled Chukchansi tribe members (who were no longer receiving a share of casino profits) arrived at the Chukchansi Gold Resort & Casino armed with guns, and violence ensued.
 As a result, a federal judge ordered that the casino be shut down.
 The casino reopened on December 31, 2015, and a formal Grand Reopening Ceremony took place on January 15, 2016.